cyphercrescent/sepalsolver-doc/docs/source/Math.rst

           SparseColVec Atanh(SparseColVec x)
           SparseRowVec Atanh(SparseRowVec x)
    Param:
-      | x:  A double-precision floating-point number in the range (-1, 1), representing the value for which to compute the inverse hyperbolic tangent.
+      | x:  A one-dimensional or two-dimensional array or double-precision floating-point number in the range (-1, 1), representing the value for which to compute the inverse hyperbolic tangent.
    Returns:
-       The inverse hyperbolic tangent of <paramref name="x"/>.
+       The inverse hyperbolic tangent of the number, x.
    Example:
        Evaluate the inverse hyperbolic tangent of the number, 0.5.